kopa/mmh/README.md

-# Multi Monitor Helper # for gnome shell
+# Multi Monitor Helper #
+for the gnome shell

 This extension adds keyboard shortcuts to move windows from one monitor to another ...